 - occupational therapy

-- functional electrical stimulation (a procedure to stimulate paralyzed muscles by sending electrical shocks to the muscles)
+- functional electrical stimulation, which is a procedure used to stimulate paralyzed muscles by sending electrical shocks to your muscles

 Long-Term Outlook for People with Muscle Function Loss

 In some cases, your symptoms will clear with treatment.
 In other cases, you may experience partial or complete paralysis, even after treatment.